paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-051-reports.md

 Subsec. (b)(1).
 Pub.
 L. 114–120, § 101(d)(1)(C)(i), substituted “described in section 2703” for “described in section 661”.

 Subsec. (b)(2).
 Pub.
 L. 114–120, § 101(d)(1)(C)(ii), substituted “described in section 2701” for “described in section 662”.

+#### Oversight of Funds
+Pub.
+L. 119–60, div.
+G, title LXXI, § 7116, Dec.
+18, 2025, 139 Stat.
+1669, provided that: “Not later than 90 days after the date of enactment of this Act [Dec.
+18, 2025], and annually thereafter, the Commandant [of the Coast Guard] shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a detailed expenditure plan, including projected project timelines for each acquisition and procurement appropriated under [section 1181 of title 14](./chapter-011-acquisitions.md#section-1181), United States Code, and a list of project locations to be funded under such section.”

 <a id="section-5102"></a>